ConnorABuchanan/Block2Project/README.md

-A statistics program for a game.
+A program to import game statistics into google sheets.